 The Irish Sun has called the Murrays “gangster brothers” in the past and claimed that Johnathan Murray has 48 criminal convictions, including four for drug dealing.
 Andrew Murray is reported to have 18 criminal convictions including drug possession with intent for sale or supply.

 Before McGregor bought the Black Forge Inn earlier this year, the former UFC champ made tabloid headlines for an alleged incident that occurred there back in 2017.
-It is alleged that McGregor got into a scuffle at this location with an individual named as Graham ‘The Wig’ Whelan.
+It is alleged that McGregor got into a scuffle at this location with an individual believed to be the father of Graham ‘The Wig’ Whelan.
 Irish press alleged that Whelan was a known associate of the Kinahan Organised Crime Group, a billion dollar narcotic smuggling ring.